We’ve picked out the 5 best child-friendly hikes within a few hours of Sydney. There’s no excuse to not get out there for some quality family time!

 The Fairyland Pleasure Ground – once a fairground and now a picnic area – is part of a bush regeneration project.
 Some of the volunteers even give out business cards that say they’re members of a fairy cult working for a wizard.

-Combine a nature walk with a history lesson.
+Combine a nature walk with a history lesson with this walk at Middle Head.
 Walk the Don Goodsir track, in Sydney Harbour National Park to the old military forts built in the 1800s (do your homework if your kids are old enough to ask questions!).

 Some of the tunnels are still open to the public and you can look down into the old gun pits.
 If you prefer peace not war, head to Chowders bay for a serene afternoon of snorkelling and kayaking afterwards.